annalostinspace/annalostincode.github.io/content/posts/Linux - simplified.md

 draft = true
 +++

-This should be a simple and compact summary on what linux is and how to use it.
+This is a simple and compact summary on what linux is and how to use it.
+In this case I'll be talking about Ubuntu.

+## History Lesson

+If we talk about linux we usually mean operating systems which are based on the linux kernel.